 Prenatal vitamins containing iodine can be an important part of ensuring pregnant mothers receive iodine.
 However, unregulated supplements, like kelp, might be well marketed but could provide little or unreliable levels of iodine.

-Be sure to speak with your maternity care provider as well as a provider
+Be sure to speak with your maternity care provider as well as a provider familiar with supplements, before choosing to take anything.

 What Does This Mean For Me?